BastienJbn/DoubleDoors/README.md

 - Click a door → both doors open/close
 - Sneak + empty hand → open single door
 - Sneak + placeable item → normal block placement

+⚠️ Warning for Public Servers

+This mod sends an additional interaction packet from the client to open the second door.
+It is safe for normal servers, but some public servers with strict anti-cheat or packet validation may block or flag the extra interaction, which can cause the second door not to open or lead to temporary desync.
+Use at your own discretion on heavily-modded or competitive servers.

 ---